dgbowl/yadg/docs/source/index.rst

 numerical processing of tabular data.
 The "derived" data obtained this way is systematically separated from the "raw" data.

+You can read more about yadg in our paper: [Kraus2022b]_.

 .. toctree::
    :maxdepth: 3
    :caption: yadg user manual